JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Graphs.md

 ### Datasets

 Graphs can be filled with data from named graphs held in a SPARQL dataset specified using a combination of the `dnr:fromDataset` and `dnr:withUri` properties.
-The `dnr:fromDataset` property is used to point to a SPARQL Dataset (see [[UserGuide/Configuration/SPARQL Datasets|Configuration API - SPARQL Datasets]]) from which data should be loaded and the `dnr:withUri` property is used to specify the URI of the Graph from the dataset which should be loaded.
+The `dnr:fromDataset` property is used to point to a SPARQL Dataset (see [[Configuration API - SPARQL Datasets|UserGuide-Configuration-SPARQL-Datasets]]) from which data should be loaded and the `dnr:withUri` property is used to specify the URI of the Graph from the dataset which should be loaded.
 Multiple `dnr:withUri` properties may be specified to load multiple graphs from the dataset.

 If you specify multiple `dnr:fromDataset` properties then every URI specified with the `dnr:withUri` property will be loaded from every dataset.
 To load different graphs from different datasets use the `dnr:fromGraph` property to point to other graphs and setup those graphs to load the specific graphs from the specific databases you need.